0xblackbird/cth/README.md

 # Crack The Hash
 Ultra fast hashcracking tool written in Python3

-# Update [v2.0]
+# Update [v2.1]
-- Renamed the tool
-- Added 3 new flags! (-o/-output, -oJ/-output-json, -i/-interactive)
-- Added 4 new hashtypes!
-(NTLM, Whirlpool, BLAKE2s, BLAKE2b)
-- A pretty banner hash been added!
-- Interactive mode has been implemented!
-- You can now output the results in different 2 formats, plain text and/or JSON!
+- New flag has been added (-u/-update) to update your current version of the script

 # Description
 A powerfull hash cracker that is written in python3!
 The cracker currently supports only a limited amount of hash types (more hash types will eventually follow!).
 The cracking speed depends on your hardware or on the wordlist, you can choose.
 I hope you enjoy it!
 Feedback on the tool is appreciated!
 Also, feel free to contribute and make a pull request!
 That's why I choosed for Open Source :)!